 We maintain a staggered board of directors divided into three classes.
-Currently, there are three directors in each of Class I and Class III, and two directors in Class I. Each director serves for a term ending on the date of the third annual shareholders' meeting following the annual shareholders' meeting at which such director's class was most recently elected and until his or her successor is duly elected and qualified.
-At the annual meeting, the terms of all three of our current Class III directors will expire, and all three of these directors are nominees for re-election at the annual meeting.
-As a result, at the annual meeting, our shareholders will elect three Class III directors to serve until the 2013 annual meeting of shareholders and until their successors are duly elected and qualified.
+Currently, there are three directors in each of Class I, Class II and Class III.
+Each director serves for a term ending on the date of the third annual shareholders' meeting following the annual shareholders' meeting at which such director's class was most recently elected and until his or her successor is duly elected and qualified.
+At the annual meeting, the terms of all three of our current Class I directors will expire.
+Two of these directors are nominees for reelection at the annual meeting, and one of them will not be standing for re-election but is being appointed as a director emeritus.
+As a result, at the annual meeting, our shareholders will elect two Class I directors to serve until our 2014 annual meeting of shareholders and until their successors are duly elected and qualified.